-You think moving out is easy…well; here are some things to think about.
+You think moving out is easy…well here are some things to think about.
 First, if you are planning on moving out, make sure you give your landlord the required notice.
-See the right side of the page for some other tips and ways you can ensure you get your deposit back.

 Moving Out Checklist